olafura/turtleproxy/README.md

 Future
 ------
-* Add support for speed and latency ranges
+* Add support for latency ranges
 * Add other connections to simulate
 * Possible introduce package loss